Kouhei0628/seminar_next/README.md

-# Public Relations Web site
+# Promotional website for our University Seminar

 You can visit the Web site right now at these links below!